-A couple of months before the move, it's already a good time to start thinking about making a moving checklist online.
-But you need help with the question of how to start with it.
-Don't worry; we have answered all your questions in the text below!
+A couple of months before the move, it's already a good idea to start thinking about making a moving checklist online.
+But you will need help with how to start.
+Don't worry; we’ve gathered the outline for you and have answered all your questions in the text below!

 How It Works